NUWCDIVNPT/stig-manager-docker/README.md

 #### DoD certificates

-In both orchestrations (native TLS and reverse proxy), Keycloak requires a keystore that contains certficates for the DoD Root CA and Intermediate CAs used to sign CAC certficates.
+In both orchestrations (native TLS and reverse proxy), Keycloak requires a keystore that contains certificates for the DoD Root CA and Intermediate CAs used to sign CAC certificates.

 > The project provides the file `certs/dod/dod-id-[version].p12` for this purpose.
 The orchestrations volume mount this file to the Keycloak container at `/opt/jboss/keycloak/standalone/configuration/truststore.p12`